EvansWinner/awesome-line-editors/README.md

 # Disclaimer

-The point and target of this page is to make line editors useful" so its purpose is practical.
+The point and target of this page is to make line editors useful, so its purpose is practical.
 I have indulged in some extra "honorable mentions" below for fun, and in some links to things of historical interest, but the main focus is on things that can be actually compiled and run on "modern" systems and used daily.
+This excludes things that require elaborate emulators to run, or editors embedded in single applications for use there only (like, in multi-user dungeon programs, or whatever you call them.

 Just to set the record straight, and all that.